 - Oil, cooking - 1 Tbsp + 1 Tbsp

 - Pork, ground - 1 lb

-- Make sauce - Combine garlic, stock, Tamari, cornstarch, brown sugar, vinegar, toasted sesame oil (portion for sauce), and tahini.
+Make sauce - Combine garlic, stock, soy sauce, cornstarch, brown sugar, vinegar, toasted sesame oil (portion for sauce), and tahini.
 Add chili garlic sauce according to your spice preference (the amount listed will make a fairly spicy sauce, so reduce or increase the amount listed if you’d like).
 (Can be done up to 5 days ahead)

-- To wok, add second part of cooking oil and then pork to heated oil.
+Add second part of cooking oil to wok.
+To heated oil, add pork and white parts of green onions.
 Saute, breaking pork apart, until nearly cooked through, ~5 minutes.

-- Assemble bowls with noodles, pork, broccoli, cilantro, and peanuts.
-Add some extra red pepper flakes or some hot sauce (not in ingredients list) if you’d like more heat.
+Assemble bowls with noodles, pork, broccoli, green parts of green onions, and peanuts.
+Add some red pepper flakes or some hot sauce (not in ingredients list) if you’d like more heat.
 Enjoy!

 Delicious.
 Came together easily.
 It was the 1st Cook Smarts meal I ever made.
 Neighbors stopped in and I gave them a bowl too.
 She asked for the recipe and made it for her family two days later.1 Helpful